bozeklab/amap-app/README.md

 # AMAP Application

-AMAP is a desktop application that leverages deep learning to performs [segmentation and morphometry quantification of fluorescent microscopy images of podocytes](https://www.biorxiv.org/content/10.1101/2021.06.14.448284v3).
-The application is desgined for CPU, users don't need GPUs to use the application.
+AMAP-APP is a desktop application that leverages deep learning to performs [segmentation and morphometry quantification of fluorescent microscopy images of podocytes](https://www.kidney-international.org/article/S0085-2538(23)00180-1/fulltext).
+The application is tailored for CPU utilization; GPUs are not requisite for its operation.

 ![AMAP Results](res/images/header.png)

-This application is developed based on [AMAP](https://github.com/bozeklab/amap) repository with changes to instance segmentation algorithm to make it more CPU friendly.
-The major change compared to the original work is that for instance segmentation AMAP-APP doesn't rely clustering of the pixel's embeddings.
-Instead it leverages PyTorch's operationd and a Connected Component Labeling algorithm to achive similar results.
-Therefor
+This application represents a reimplementation of the [original reseasrch](https://github.com/bozeklab/amap) with modifications to the instance segmentation algorithm aimed at enhancing CPU efficiency.
+A notable departure from the original methodology is observed in the instance segmentation, which no longer depends on pixel embedding clustering.
+Instead, it capitalizes on PyTorch operations and a Connected Component Labeling algorithm to achieve comparable results.

-AMAP is a cross-platform application implemented in Python 3.9 on Linux.
-It is also tested on Windows and Mac.
-There might be some visual incosistancies between different platforms, but wouldn't affect the functionality.
+AMAP-APP is a cross-platform application implemented in Python 3.9, primarily tested on Linux and with less extensive testing on Windows and Mac.
+While some visual inconsistencies may arise between different platforms, these variations do not compromise the functionality of the application.

 ## Requirements